 China Eastern also provided bottled water and headphones.

 Even though the flight would last for more than 14 hours, there were no pajamas or mattress.
-A mattress would have been appreciated given that the leather seat cushions were very hard.
+A mattress would have been appreciated given that the leather seat cushions were hard.

 Not long after boarding the FAs offered non-alcoholic beverages.